 For more information regarding upcoming training dates or how to book a private workshop for a group/organization please send an email to firstname.lastname@example.org.

 Applied Suicide Intervention Skills Training

-ASIST (Applied Suicide Intervention Skills Training) is a two-day skills-building workshop that prepares caregivers and community members of all kinds to provide suicide first aid interventions.
-Professionals, volunteers and informal helpers all need to know how to help persons with thoughts of suicide in ways that increase their safety.asist
+ASIST (Applied Suicide Intervention Skills Training) is a two-day skills-building workshop that prepares caregivers and community members to provide suicide first aid interventions.
+Professionals, volunteers and informal helpers can gain the skills and knowledge to help persons with thoughts of suicide in ways that increase their safety.asist

-Most people with thoughts of suicide don’t truly want to die, but are struggling with the pain in their lives.
-Through their words and actions, they invite help to stay alive. safeTALK-trained helpers can recognize these invitations and take action by connecting them with life-saving intervention resources, such as caregivers trained in ASIST.safetalk
+Most people with thoughts of suicide don’t truly want to die, but are struggling.
+Through their words and actions, suicide alert helpers invite a person with thoughts of suicide assistance to stay alive. safeTALK-trained helpers can recognize a person with thoughts of suicide’s invitations and take action by connecting them to life-saving intervention resources, such as caregivers trained in ASIST.safetalk